-- (1).
-These bodies may be the first level of adjudication.
+- A. LEVEL 1: Clubs, tournament authorities, Cup tournament committee(s). - These bodies may be the first level of adjudication.
 They may hear original protests, appeals, and allegations of misconduct arising from events within their jurisdiction.
-These matters shall be GAME RELATED COMPLAINTS only or complaints referred to them by Level 2.
-Level 1 authorities SHALL NOT HEAR referee or non---referee assaults, referee physical or verbal abuse, overage player violations, or falsification of document cases unless Level 3 (ASA) assigns a matter to a Level 1 authority. - (2).
-These bodies shall establish their own protest and disciplinary hearing procedures.
+These matters shall be game-related complaints only or complaints referred to them by Level 2.
+Level 1 authorities shall not hear referee or non-referee assaults, referee physical or verbal abuse, over-age player violations, or falsification of document cases unless Level 3 (ASA) assigns a matter to a Level 1 authority. - 2) These bodies shall establish their own protest and disciplinary hearing procedures.
 Such procedures must be published and available to all members in writing and include notification of the right to appeal and the procedures for doing so.
-These procedures and practices shall be in accordance with this manual and the USSF requirements and procedures. - (3).
-If Level 1 fails to or chooses not to act on a protest, appeal or allegation of misconduct it shall be remanded to Level 2 for action. - (4).
-There shall be only one level of adjudication at Level 1. - (5).
-Appeals of Level 1 decisions shall be directed to Level 3.
-If a Level 1 appeal is from a club decision than it shall be sent to Level 3 and remanded to Level 2 to be heard at the League level.

-B. LEVEL 2: Regional Directors, Leagues, ASA Disciplinary & Rules Committee.

-- (1).
-Level 2 Committees may consist of Regional Directors, Leagues or ASA Discipline & Rules Committee.
-It shall be the responsibility of the ASA Vice President to assign a matter to the appropriate authority within Level 2. - (2) Leagues shall establish their own protest and disciplinary hearing procedures.
+These procedures and practices shall be in accordance with this manual and the US Soccer requirements and procedures. - 3) If Level 1 fails to or chooses not to act on a protest, appeal or allegation of misconduct it shall be remanded to Level 2 for action. - 4) There shall be only one level of adjudication at Level 1. - 5) Appeals of Level 1 decisions shall be directed to Level 3.
+If a Level 1 appeal is from a club decision than it shall be sent to Level 3 and remanded to Level 2 to be heard at the League level. - B. LEVEL 2: Regional Directors, Leagues, ASA Disciplinary & Rules Committee. - 1) Level 2 Committees may consist of regional directors, leagues or ASA Discipline & Rules Committee.
+It shall be the responsibility of the ASA vice-president to assign a matter to the appropriate authority within Level 2. - 2) Leagues shall establish their own protest and disciplinary hearing procedures.
 Such procedures must be published and available to all members in writing and include notification of the right to appeal and the procedures for doing so.
-These procedures and practices shall be in accordance with this manual and the USSF requirements and procedures.

-- (3).
-Level 2 may hold original hearings on all matters forwarded without action from Level 1, or cases remanded from Level 1, hold original disciplinary hearings including but not limited to the following: Referee Assault/Abuse (may be assigned by ASA to a lower level), non---referee assaults; falsification of documents; overage player complaints.
-ASA, at its discretion, may elevate any matter involving violation of ASA, US Youth Soccer or US Soccer Rules directly from Level 1 to Level 2. - (4) ASA Disciplinary & Rules Committee shall hear last game "ejections" from ASA sanctioned tournaments. - (5).
-Appeals of the Level 2 Discipline & Rules Committee, League and Regional Director decisions shall be directed to the Level 3 Protest, Appeals & Grievance Committee.
+These procedures and practices shall be in accordance with this manual and the US Soccer requirements and procedures. - 3) Level 2 may hold original hearings on all matters forwarded without action from Level 1, or cases remanded from Level 1, hold original disciplinary hearings including but not limited to the following: Referee Assault/Abuse (may be assigned by ASA to a lower level), non-referee assaults; falsification of documents; overage player complaints.
+ASA, at its discretion, may elevate any matter involving violation of ASA, US Youth Soccer or US Soccer Rules directly from Level 1 to Level 2.

-C. LEVEL 3: ASA Board of Directors, ASA Protest, Appeals & Grievance Committee.

-- (1).
-Level 3 (ASA BOD) shall hear all cases involving referee assault, referee physical abuse and referee verbal abuse and may hear cases involving serious risk management issues or related rule violations of other members associated with an incident or may assign them to an appropriate level. - (2) Appeals of the Protest, Appeals & Grievance Committee decisions shall be directed to Level 4.
+- 4) ASA Disciplinary & Rules Committee shall hear last game "ejections" from ASA sanctioned tournaments. - 5) Appeals of the Level 2 Discipline & Rules Committee, League and Regional Director decisions shall be directed to the Level 3 Protest, Appeals & Grievance Committee. - C. LEVEL 3: ASA Board of Directors, ASA Protest, Appeals & Grievance Committee. - 1) Level 3 (ASA BOD) shall hear all cases involving referee assault, referee physical abuse and referee verbal abuse and may hear cases involving serious risk management issues or related rule violations of other members associated with an incident or may assign them to an appropriate level. - 2) Appeals of the Protest, Appeals & Grievance Committee decisions shall be directed to Level 4.
 In cases of a protest, where the original decision has been made by the Protest, Appeals & Grievance Committee, an appeal will be forwarded to the ASA Board of Directors.
-The ASA Vice President---Administration shall review cases for merit as needed.

-D. LEVEL 4: United State Soccer Federation (USSF) Appeals committee.
+The ASA vice-president shall review cases for merit as needed. - D. LEVEL 4: US Soccer Appeals committee.

-(1).
-The appeal of ASA decisions shall be made in accordance with the provisions of USSF Rules.
-This manual's appendix contains the procedures for submittal of appeals to USSF.
+The appeal of ASA decisions shall be made in accordance with the provisions of US Soccer Rules.
+This manual's appendix contains the procedures for submittal of appeals to US Soccer.